d-rupam/pdfase/README.md

 I am an undergraduate Microbiology student, not a formally trained computer scientist.

-This entire ecosystem-comprising  about 45 complex, client-side data manipulation tools-was architected and built in an intense **3-day sprint**.
+This entire ecosystem—comprising about 45 complex, client-side data manipulation tools—was architected and built in an intense **3-day sprint**.

 Instead of getting bogged down in memorizing vanilla JavaScript syntax, API boilerplate, or canvas coordinate math, I leveraged **Google Gemini** as my "junior developer."
 I defined the structural logic, the biological metaphors, the UI/UX ecosystem, and the strict privacy parameters (zero-server data processing).
 Gemini acted as my syntax translator, allowing me to build at the speed of thought.

-The scientific method-running a test, observing the output, refining the prompt, and iterating (about 300 commits)-is language-agnostic.
+The scientific method—running a test, observing the output, refining the prompt, and iterating (about 300 commits)—is language-agnostic.
 This project proves that with modern AI, domain experts can architect complex software tools tailored perfectly to their own industry's needs.

 ## 🚀 Technical Stack
 * **Core Logic:** Vanilla JavaScript (ES6+), HTML5, CSS3.